sanity-io/sanity/packages/@sanity/client/README.md

 const client = sanityClient({
   projectId: 'your-project-id',
   dataset: 'bikeshop',
-  token: 'sanity-auth-token' // or leave blank to be anonymous user })
+  token: 'sanity-auth-token', // or leave blank to be anonymous user
+  useCdn: true // `false` if you want to ensure fresh data })
 ```